molgenis/molgenis-emx2/docs/molgenis/dev_beaconv2.md

 ### Permissions

-By default, a new database will have **VIEWER** permission for all users including anonymous requests.
+By default, a new database with a Beacon profile will have **VIEWER** permission for all users including anonymous requests.
 How to set up permissions for a database is found [here](use_permissions.md).

 Request are **Record** requests by default and therefor **VIEWER** permission on the data is needed to perform the queries.